If you are in crisis, here are some options:

 National Suicide Prevention Hotline (800) 273-TALK (8255)

-The following links provide some very good information about preventing suicide, warning signs and how to access help; no web search can be a substitute for getting help from a caring, trained professional.
+The following links provide some excellent information about preventing suicide, warning signs, and how to access help; no web search can be a substitute for getting help from a caring, trained professional.
 This is true whether you are considering suicide or are concerned about someone who may be.
-CHWS staff are available to consult with all members of the Puget Sound community to help consider the best ways to assist someone who is distressed, given the uniqueness of each person and their circumstances.
+CHWS staff are available to consult with all members of the Puget Sound community to help consider the best ways to assist someone distressed, given the uniqueness of each person and their circumstances.

 Suicide Prevention at the University of Puget Sound

 Concern about the possibility of suicide is understandable on any college campus.
-We know that suicide is the second highest cause of death (following accidents) nationally for people in the college age group.
-To continue the work of making Puget Sound as safe an environment as possible, we need for suicide prevention to be everyone's responsibility.
+We know that suicide is the second-highest cause of death (following accidents) nationally for people in the college-age group.
+To continue the work of making Puget Sound as safe an environment as possible, we need suicide prevention to be everyone's responsibility.
 None of us can see and hear all that goes on around us, so we all have to be alert to signs of distress in others.

 Several components of the campus suicide prevention plan can be found online.
-A consistent theme throughout these prevention elements is our commitment to protecting not just students who may be considering suicide, but also to preserving the quality of life for the community surrounding that person.
+A consistent theme throughout these prevention elements is our commitment to protecting students who may be considering suicide and preserving the quality of life for the community surrounding that person.
 If you are looking for resources specific to faculty and staff, please go to the Resource KIT.

 Suicide: Read This First

 This is an excellent resource for persons experiencing suicidal thoughts.
-It is a compelling, well-written site that offers a variety of alternatives to suicide and strategies for increasing effective coping.
+It is a compelling, well-written site that offers various alternatives to suicide and strategies for increasing effective coping.